 Victoria's relationship with Korea

 Australia and the Republic of Korea (ROK, also known as South Korea) are close partners with a strong bilateral relationship underpinned by trade, shared regional strategic interests, and strong people-to-people links.
-South Korea is Australia's fourth-largest trading partner and third-largest export market.
+South Korea is Victoria’s ninth largest two-way merchandise trading partner and seventh largest merchandise export market, with exports amounting to 1.2 billion in 2021-22.

-South Korea is Victoria's ninth largest trading partner and fifth largest merchandise export market.
-It is also a major market for Victorian aluminium, meat and dairy and is of increasing importance for emerging industries such as energy, health and aged care, tourism and international education.
+South Korea is a major market for Victorian aluminium, meat and dairy and is of increasing importance for emerging industries such as energy, health and aged care, tourism and international education.
 South Korea is one of Victoria's major import sources of refined petroleum and motor vehicles.

 Opportunities for South Korean investment

-There are significant investment opportunities for South Korean companies in Melbourne, Victoria particularly in the areas of digital technology such as software as a service, cyber security, digital games, edtech, and fintech.
+There are significant investment opportunities for South Korean companies in Melbourne, Victoria particularly in the areas of clean energy, technology, infrastructure, advance manufacturing and defence, health and life sciences.

 Victorian Trade and Investment Offices